vtexdocs/dev-portal-content/docs/faststore/docs/managing-performance/testing-the-server-side-rendering.md

     - For example, if you are using Google Chrome, refer to Google's documentation on [Disabling JavaScript.](https://developers.google.com/web/tools/chrome-devtools/javascript/disable).

-2. Access your store website and observe if its core functionalities are working as expected.
+2. Access your store website and observe if its [core functionalities](https://developers.vtex.com/docs/guides/getting-started#vtex-core-services), such as product searching, shopping cart and checkout process, are working as expected.
 Your store will not function exactly as planned but check below which are the expected and undesired behaviors when disabling JavaScript:

     - **Undesired behaviors**